OrsoEric/HOWTO-ComfyUI/README.md

 cat requirements.txt
 sudo nano requirements.txt

-add "triton==3.2.0" in a new line and save
+>add "triton==3.2.0" in a new line and save

+pip install -r requirements.txt

+>wait for update to complete

 cd
 ```